 Should I be concerned with eating higher levels of fats, especially saturated fat?

 No, and here’s why: Persistently high levels of fat in the blood stream are not a good thing, but the ketogenic diet is actually one of the most effective ways to lower blood lipid levels.
 The reason for this is because without carbs to burn, your cells will efficiently pull fat from the blood stream and use it as fuel.
 Furthermore, most of the concerns about saturated fat, like it’s alleged role in heart disease, have turned out to be false since newer studies have replaced outdated science (and unfortunately in some cases, outright lies were told by the food industry to shift blame away from the true culprits of many chronic illnesses: trans fats, added sugars, heavily-processed foods and many refined vegetable oils.)
-In the 21st century, we are learning that saturated fat is no longer the boogyman.
+In the 21st century, we are learning that saturated fat is no longer the boogyman we thought it was.
 If you are still not convinced, consider human breast milk: Half of the calories in breast milk are fat and of those fats, half of them are saturated.
 Do you really think mother nature would allow a mother to nourish her baby with food consisting of 25% “toxin”?
-That makes no logical sense.

 If you decide to give the ketogenic diet a try, I would love to hear about your experience.